whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/create-a-music-player-using-javascript.md

-# Create a Music Player using JavaScript - GeeksforGeeks
+# Create a Music Player Using JavaScript - GeeksforGeeks

 As streaming is increasingly being adopted by users, online media players have become essential for consuming media on the internet.
 Music players allow one to enjoy music in any browser and supports a lot of the features of an offline music player.
 We will be creating a music player with a clean user interface that can be used to play music in the browser.
 We will also implement features like seeking and volume control.
 HTML has several methods in the HTMLMediaElement interface that can be used to play audio files and control its playback without using any other library.
 We will start by creating the HTML layout first that defines the structure of the player, make it look good by styling using CSS and then write the player logic for all the functions in JavaScript.
 **The HTML Layout**
 The HTML layout defines the element structure that would be shown on the page.
 The player can be divided into the following portions:

   * **Details Portion:** This section shows the details of the current track being played.
 It includes the track number, track album, track name and track artist.
   * **Buttons Portion:** This section shows the buttons that are used to control the playback of the track.
 It includes the play/pause button, the previous and next track buttons.
 They would have an onclick() method that calls a specific function defined in the JavaScript file.